 - CALIBRE_CONFIG_DIRECTORY sets the folder where configuration files are stored/read. - CALIBRE_TEMP_DIR sets the temporary folder used by calibre - CALIBRE_CACHE_DIRECTORY sets the folder calibre uses to cache persistent data between sessions - CALIBRE_OVERRIDE_DATABASE_PATH allows you to specify the full path to metadata.db.
 Using this variable you can have metadata.db be in a location other than the library folder.
 Useful if your library folder is on a networked drive that does not support file locking. - CALIBRE_DEVELOP_FROM used to run from a calibre development environment.
-See Setting up a calibre development environment (page 357). - CALIBRE_OVERRIDE_LANG used to force the language used by the interface (ISO 639 language code) - CALIBRE_TEST_TRANSLATION used to test a translation .po file (should be the path to the .po file) - CALIBRE_NO_NATIVE_FILEDIALOGS causes calibre to not use native file dialogs for selecting files/folders. - CALIBRE_NO_NATIVE_MENUBAR causes calibre to not create a native (global) menu on Ubuntu Unity and similar Linux desktop environments.
+See Setting up a calibre development environment (page 355). - CALIBRE_OVERRIDE_LANG used to force the language used by the interface (ISO 639 language code) - CALIBRE_TEST_TRANSLATION used to test a translation .po file (should be the path to the .po file) - CALIBRE_NO_NATIVE_FILEDIALOGS causes calibre to not use native file dialogs for selecting files/folders. - CALIBRE_NO_NATIVE_MENUBAR causes calibre to not create a native (global) menu on Ubuntu Unity and similar Linux desktop environments.
 The menu is instead placed inside the window, as is traditional. - CALIBRE_USE_SYSTEM_THEME by default, on Linux, calibre uses its own builtin Qt style.
 This is to avoid crashes and hangs caused by incompatibilities between the version of Qt calibre is built against and the system Qt.
 The downside is that calibre may not follow the system look and feel.
-If you set this environment variable on Linux, it will cause calibre to use the system theme beware of crashes and hangs. - CALIBRE_SHOW_DEPRECATION_WARNINGS causes calibre to print deprecation warnings to stdout.
-Useful for calibre developers. - CALIBRE_NO_DEFAULT_PROGRAMS prevent calibre from automatically registering the filetypes it is capable of handling with Windows. - QT_QPA_PLATFORM On Linux set this to wayland to force calibre to use Wayland and xcb to force use of X11. - SYSFS_PATH Use if sysfs is mounted somewhere other than /sys - http_proxy, https_proxy used on Linux to specify an HTTP(S) proxy
+If you set this environment variable on Linux, it will cause calibre to use the system theme - beware of crashes and hangs.

+- CALIBRE_SHOW_DEPRECATION_WARNINGS causes calibre to print deprecation warnings to stdout.
+Useful for calibre developers. - CALIBRE_NO_DEFAULT_PROGRAMS prevent calibre from automatically registering the filetypes it is capable of handling with Windows. - CALIBRE_USE_SYSTEM_CERTIFICATES make calibre use the system certificate store for SSL certificate verification instead of its own certificate store on Windows and macOS. - CALIBRE_NO_ICONS_IN_MENUS Disable icons in menus - QT_QPA_PLATFORM On Linux set this to wayland to force calibre to use Wayland and xcb to force use of X11. - SYSFS_PATH Use if sysfs is mounted somewhere other than /sys - http_proxy, https_proxy used on Linux to specify an HTTP(S) proxy

-See How to set environment variables in Windows 111 .
-If you are on macOS you can set environment variables by creating the \sim /Library/Preferences/calibre/macos-env.txt and putting the environment variables one per line in it, for example:
+See How to set environment variables in Windows118.
+If you are on macOS you can set environment variables by creating the ~/Library/Preferences/calibre/macos-env.txt and putting the environment variables one per line in it, for example:

 '''

+CALIBRE_DEVELOP_FROM=$HOME/calibre-src/src

+CALIBRE_NO_NATIVE_FILEDIALOGS=1

-CALIBRE_DEVELOP_FROM=$HOME/calibre-src/src CALIBRE_NO_NATIVE_FILEDIALOGS=1 CALIBRE_CONFIG_DIRECTORY=~/.config/calibre
+CALIBRE_CONFIG_DIRECTORY=~/.config/calibre

 '''